-After viewing the 10 min film, engage class in discussion.
-Ask teacher candidates to respond to each question with evidence from the film to back up their responses.
-This can be a whole class discussion or students can be divided into smaller groups and then reconvene later.
+After viewing the film, engage class / audience in discussion.
+Select just a few questions from any portion of this guide and ask viewers to respond to each question you pose, with evidence from the film to back up their responses.
+This can be a whole class discussion or group can be divided into pairs or quads and then reconvene later.